SakshiSatpathy/ReadMe/README.md

 ## 1) CompSci C100 (Principles and Techniques of Data Science)

-(a) Email Spam Filter: Built a filter after training data (reading, cleaning, feature engineering, modelling, fitting, split+testing) on logistic classifier.
+**(a) Email Spam Filter:** Built a filter after training data (reading, cleaning, feature engineering, modelling, fitting, split+testing) on logistic classifier.
 Bettered the model after extensive feature engineering through correlation plotting and visualization to eliminate multicollinearity, also using cross-validation and regularization during the multiple rounds of training to minimize bias and variance on unseen data.
 Achieved 99% training accuracy and 98% test accuracy.

-(b) Food Safety: Investigated San Francisco restaurant food safety scores using SQL and Pandas to clean and visualize data for valid zipcodes, examining lowest and highest scores’s violations over time, and progress in ratings over multiple inspections.
+**(b) Food Safety:** Investigated San Francisco restaurant food safety scores using SQL and Pandas to clean and visualize data for valid zipcodes, examining lowest and highest scores’s violations over time, and progress in ratings over multiple inspections.
 Personally designed experiment to explore  potential causes of missing scores usually removed: found Complaints, New Ownership, and Reinspection/Followup to be leading correlators.

 ## 2) EECS 126 (Probability and Random Processes) Labs

-Nine labs tackling real-world challenges such as :
+**Nine labs tackling real-world challenges such as:**

 (a) encoding and decoding messages